Teen Dating Violence Awareness & Prevention Month

 Prizes

-Prizes will include a First, Second, and Third Place for both the “Visual” and “Written” categories.
-For each category:
+Prizes will include a First, Second, and Third Place for both the “Hand-drawn” and the “Digital” categories:

 Roses are red, red flags are too, what does a healthy relationship mean to you?